This chapter describes the important role that the product backlog plays on a Scrum development project.

 A product backlog should be a prioritized list of PBIs, but not every PBI needs to be prioritized.
 I recommend prioritizing about a release worth of PBIs.
 Prioritizing beyond that is likely a waste of effort, as too much might change by the time the first release is out.
 Instead, prioritize new items as they emerge and save the “someday” or “future release” items for later.

-In order to create a DEEP product backlog, we must take the time to groom the product backlog.
+To create a DEEP product backlog, we must take the time to groom the product backlog.
 Let's look briefly at what that entails.
-Grooming is made up of 3 principal activities: creating and refining PBIs, estimating PBIs, and prioritizing PBIs.
+Grooming is made up of three principal activities: creating and refining PBIs, estimating PBIs, and prioritizing PBIs.
 These activities take place throughout the product development effort.

 Grooming is a collaborative effort led by the product owner (the decision maker) and including significant participation from the ScrumMaster, the development team, and key internal and external stakeholders.
 In Scrum, grooming can happen at many times, but most often happens initially during release planning, after sprint reviews, and as a regular part of each sprint (ad hoc, weekly, or once-a-sprint, depending on what makes sense for the product owner and team).
 As a general rule, the development team should expect to spend up to 10% of its time each sprint assisting with grooming activities.